DevKit Migration Tool

 Now that the

-parent has been changed, just build your connector from your IDE or the command line like this:
+parenthas been changed, build your connector from the IDE or the command line:

 mvn clean package

-Build Success message, and you will find the generated extension project under the
+Build Success message is displayed.
+The generated extension project is placed under the

-The following elements of a DevKit connector will be ported to its new extension representation.
+The following elements of a DevKit connector are ported to the new extension representation.

-Both polling and triggered sources will be migrated to a new Source class.
+Both polling and triggered sources are migrated to a new Source class.

-By default, code for Sources will compile and run, but comments will be added to the generated sources classes so you can improve the usability of your recently migrated connector.
+By default, code for Sources compiles and runs, but comments are added to the generated sources classes so you can improve the usability of your recently migrated connector.

 See: Connections in the SDK to learn more about connections.

-@Configuration strategies are going to be migrated to a CachedConnectionProvider, which will provide a single connection instance for all operations until that connection is stopped.
+@Configuration strategies are migrated to a CachedConnectionProvider, which provides a single connection instance for all operations until that connection is stopped.

-@ConnectionManagement strategies will be migrated to a PoolingConnectionProvider, so the generated connections are pooled.
+@ConnectionManagement strategies are migrated to a PoolingConnectionProvider, so the generated connections are pooled.
 A cache of connections is maintained so that they can be reused when future requests require one.